Ace Your Reference Checks With These Sample Questions

 6. I wanted to check in with you about X.

-Use this opportunity to cross check information the candidate shared during his or her interview, both good and bad.
-If they cited a major accomplishment, get their reference’s take on it.
+Use this opportunity to cross-check information the candidate shared during his or her interview, both good and bad.
+If they cited a major accomplishment, get their reference’s take.
 If one of their answers seemed murky, look for further details.

 7. Is there anyone else that would be good for me to speak with?

-If you’re speaking with a candidate’s former manager, it might also be beneficial to talk with a former peer, and vice versa.
-Also, since checking references involves a lot of phone tag, it’s always useful to have a backup in case you can’t nail down another of the provided references.
-Of course, be sure to let the candidate know before contacting someone who wasn’t on their reference list.
+If you’re speaking with a candidate’s former manager, talking with a former peer might also be beneficial, and vice versa.
+Also, since checking references involves a lot of phone tags, it’s always useful to have a backup in case you can’t nail down another of the provided references.
+Of course, be sure to inform the candidate before contacting someone who wasn’t on their reference list.

-8. Is there anything else I should know that will help me make the right decision?
+8. Is there anything else I should know to help me make the right decision?

 It’s just like they say at weddings: speak now or forever hold your peace.